The Fastest way to Push a Man Away

 Well, of course he can.
 And of course it’s that easy for him when he feels blamed most of the time.

 Of course he’s going to withdraw or leave and prefer to drink or be with his buddies or play golf rather than being with you.
-To him, being around you just makes him feel bad, and misunderstood.

 It’s not a blame game.